 II.
 An Associate's or higher degree with a major other than in business administration, business management or public administration may be substituted for a maximum of one year of the required experience.*

-Ability to establish rapport and maintain harmonious working relationships with persons from varied ethnic, cultural and/or economic backgrounds.
+Demonstrated ability to establish rapport and maintain harmonious working relationships with college community and with external agencies;

 Customer service skills and personnel management skills;

 Minimum three years' experience in administrative work supporting research, academic support services, tutorial programs or equivalent part-time/education;